-- 8.1 experiment with a variety of strategies as language learners - 8.2 experiment with writing and representing to extend, explore, and reflect on ideas - 8.3 identify strategies that help them learn and describe their personal growth as language learners - 8.4 experiment with stylistic effects in writing and representing to create interest
+- 8.1 experiment with a variety of strategies as language learners - 8.2 use writing and representing to extend, explore, and reflect on ideas, values, and attitudes - 8.3 assess strategies that help them learn and describe their personal growth as language learners - 8.4 integrate stylistic effects in writing and representing to create interest

-Writing and representing can be used as tools to explore ideas, clarify thinking, and reflect on understanding.
 The focus of this general curriculum outcome is on using writing and representing as a means to make thinking more visible.
 In this sense, GCO 8 focuses more on metacognition than GCO 10 does.
-Students will reflect on themselves as language learners who create texts for various reasons.
-It is likely they will meet SCOs 10.1, 10.2, and 10.4 (GCO 10) when engaging in activities associated with GCO 8 as there is a natural relationship between:
+Students will to reflect on themselves as language learners who create texts for various reasons.
+It is likely they will meet SCOs 9.2, 9.3, and 10.4 when engaging in activities associated with GCO 8 as there is a natural relationship between: